 How to respond to abuse

-The Foundation understands abuse to be the term which describes all the ways in which a child or a vulnerable adult's development and health are damaged by the actions or in-actions of others, usually adults.
+The Foundation understands abuse to be the term which describes all the ways in which a child or an adult at risk’s development and health are damaged by the actions or in-actions of others, usually adults.
 Abuse can include physical abuse, emotional abuse, sexual abuse and neglect.
-The Foundation acknowledges that Staff and Volunteers must understand how to recognise signs of abuse in children and vulnerable adults.
+The Foundation acknowledges that Staff and Volunteers must understand how to recognise signs of abuse in children and adults at risk.

-Staff and Volunteers will be guided by the following principles when communicating with children and vulnerable adults:
+Staff and Volunteers will be guided by the following principles when communicating with children and adults at risk:

-listening to what children and vulnerable adults might say and taking what they say seriously;
+- listening to what children and adults at risk might say and taking what they say seriously;

-if a child or vulnerable adult has disclosed information that indicates the child or vulnerable adult is suffering or has suffered abuse, this must be disclosed to someone that can help in accordance with this policy.
+- if a child or adult at risk has disclosed information that indicates the child or adult at risk is suffering or has suffered abuse, this must be disclosed to someone that can help in accordance with this policy.
 Promises to keep information secret should not be given; and

 Concerns and allegations of abuse that may arise during contact with children or vulnerable adults will be taken seriously by the Foundation and responded to appropriately.
 The following steps shall be taken by Staff and Volunteers when they are concerned about a potential instance of abuse:

-the individual will report the incident to the organiser of the programme, event or activity involving the child or vulnerable adult (normally the charitable partner);
+- the individual will report the incident to the organiser of the programme, event or activity involving the child or adult at risk (normally the charitable partner);

-in an emergency and where neither the Head of Foundation or relevant Programme Manager are available, and the individual considers that the child or vulnerable adult is suffering or is likely to suffer significant harm as a result of the incident, the individual should contact one of the following services:
+- in an emergency and where neither the Head of Foundation or relevant Programme Manager are available, and the individual considers that the child or adult at risk is suffering or is likely to suffer significant harm as a result of the incident, the individual should contact one of the following services:

 (b) The Local Authority Designated Officer and relevant children’s services;